-The ALR exemption rule allows Member States to apply ALRs to tonnage data collected at measurement points prior to the calculation point, in order to estimate the recycling tonnage at the calculation point.
-By calculating losses which occur after first sorting operations, Member States are therefore able to report waste recycled based on data collected at an earlier point in the recycling process than the calculation point.
+The ALR exemption rule allows Member States to calculate losses that occur after first sorting operations (taking these as measurement points), in order to estimate the recycling tonnage at the calculation point.
 However, Recital 15 makes clear that ALRs should only be used where no reliable data on the weight of waste recycled can be obtained at the calculation point.

-If ALRs are applied, a full description of the approach used to calculate ALRs must be provided in question 3.2.5 of the quality report.
+If ALRs are applied, a full description of the approach used to calculate ALRs must be provided in question 18.5.6 of the quality report.
 This should include details of the sorted packaging waste to which ALRs are applied, types of sorting plants to which different ALRs apply, and the methodological approach taken to calculating ALRs at such point(s) including the statistical accuracy of any surveys used and the nature of any technical specifications.
-See Appendix A.2.7 for further guidance on ALRs.
+See Appendix A.2.6 for further guidance on ALRs.